 The new committee elected Island Food Pantry board member Sally Rizzo as chair and Tisbury conservation committee Thom Robinson as vice chair.
 But the clerk’s position remains unfilled.

-The committee deliberated about what their mission statement would be and whether or not to move forward with hiring a natural resources director.
-An officer, Rizzo later told The Times, might help provide, “leadership, coordination and oversight.”
+The committee deliberated about what their mission statement would be, and whether to move forward with hiring a natural resources director.
+Such a position, Rizzo later told The Times, might help provide “leadership, coordination, and oversight.”